RamboRogers/cloudflareguacamole/README.md

 docker run --name cloudflareguacamole --restart always -d cloudflareguacamole
 ```

-You should now have a working Guacamole environment ready for usage from Cloudeflare!
+You should now have a working Guacamole environment ready for usage from Cloudeflare!🚀 The initial password for guacamole will be guacadmin with password guacadmin, and the url will be your hostname/guacamole.

+*You should change the db admin password, and make sure you change the guacadmin password*

 ---
 ## Contributing